Siroz555/CaribouStonks/README.md

 **Slayers**

-- Slayer Boss Cocooned Warning (BETA): Show a Title and play a Sound when your Slayer Boss is cocooned.
+- Slayer Boss Cocooned Warning: Show a Title and play a Sound when your Slayer Boss is cocooned.
 - Spawn Alerts for Boss or Minibosses.
 - Highlight Boss or Minibosses with a configurable glow color.
 - Statistics Breakdown: Displays a message to show: